JWalshe86/Mickey-Mouse-Memory-Game/README.md

 - idea for lives & dynamic card movement effect from [developedbyed](https://www.youtube.com/watch?v=-tlb4tv4mC4)
 - styling of play & how to play buttons code adapted from [GreatStack](https://youtu.be/Odr24UQs3uY?feature=shared)
 - code to delay anchor tag for play button until balloons pop taken from [nattik Gur-Arie](https://stackoverflow.com/questions/14434604/i-want-to-delay-a-link-for-a-period-of-500-with-javascript#:~:text=To%20delay%20a%20link%20with,it%20is%20inside%20the%20'%20'%20.)
+- Code for cards shake when matched adapted from [Susan Chen](https://susanschen.github.io/Memory-Game/ )